QuarkNet-HEP/2019-QuarkNet-CMS-Data-Summer/ForSpyder/README.rst

 Introduction
 ------------

 Spyder is a Python IDE that we used for most of the duration of Quarknet Summer 2019.
 All the programs in this directory were written with python 2 except the uproot one which was written in python 3.
-What our uses entailed was that we programed a function
+What our uses entailed was that we programed a function to analyze CMS data and plot out histograms to extrapolate and interpolate the data.
+This was mainly used for data that was in a csv file format or a basic root format

 **Table of Contents:**

 * 'ROOT?'